josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 If you honestly think everything I do—everything _any_ career web developer can do—can be fully replicated and replaced by anyone with access to an LLM, then I am both offended, and convinced you have absolutely no idea what actually goes into my job.

+Furthermore, I suspect the same assertion would not go over as well in any other direction:

+> Did you get an LLM to create a database for you?
+Congratulations!
+You're a backend engineer!

+> Did you feed some data to an LLM?
+Then you're a data scientist.

+> Have you ever asked ChatGPT to find a vulnerability for you?
+Great!
+You're a cybersecurity specialist now.

+> Have you ever had Claude summarize some server logs?
+If so, you're a site reliability engineer.

+To be clear: all of the above statements are made-up (and perhaps a bit extreme), and I disagree with all of them.

+Still: I have an difficult time believing any of the above assertions would be met with as much agreement as the one about web developers.

+Because to many other people in tech—implicitly, if not explicitly—we are _less_.

+---

 I understand many new people coming into this trade will get here via the easily traveled inroad of LLMs, and we should of course welcome those people, and help them learn what they need to know, without gatekeeping them because of their tools.

 I'm _absolutely_ on board for that.
 I really am.

 But we can do that without throwing web developers under the bus yet again.
-We _owe it_ to web developers to draw a distinction between those who actually possess skills and knowledge, and those who do not.
+We _owe it_ to web developers to honor and respect their abilities, rather than implicitly making anyone with a Claude Code subscription their equal.

-And we owe it to _everyone_ to show those who want to make a career in this field what that really means, what's at stake, and how to tell when they've even done that job correctly.
+And we owe it to _everyone_ to show those who want to make a career in this field what that really means, what's at stake, and how to tell when they've even done that job correctly in the first place.